NFL Rumors: 49ers Could Move On From Jimmy Garoppolo And Land Matthew Stafford

 — Adam Schefter (@AdamSchefter) January 23, 2021

 There is expected to be high demand for the 32-year-old signal caller.
 As The Inquisitr reported, the Indianapolis Colts were also pegged as a top contender as the franchise will be looking to replace the recently retired Philip Rivers.
-There could be a number of other teams looking to fill holes at quarterback, including the Houston Texans, a franchise that is reportedly looking to deal Deshaun Watson after a falling out between the 25-year-old signal caller and the front office over the direction of the team and hiring decisions.
+There could be a number of other clubs looking to fill holes at quarterback, including the Houston Texans, a franchise that is reportedly looking to deal Deshaun Watson after a falling out between the 25-year-old signal caller and the front office over the direction of the franchise and hiring decisions.